Who can get a REAL ID?

 Temporary Protected Status (TPS)

 The validity period of the DL/ID generally depends upon the length of the TPS period.
-When DHS designates or extends TPS status for a country, it can do so for 6 months or longer through a Federal Register Notice.
-A TPS beneficiary’s status is tied to a country designated for TPS.
-Pursuant to Section 202(c)(2)(C)(ii) of the REAL ID Act of 2005, a temporary DL/ID issued to individuals who have a pending or approved application for TPS “shall be valid ONLY during the period of time of the applicant’s authorized stay in the United States or, if there is no definite end to the period of authorized stay, a period of one year.”
+The DL/ID expiration date is based on information verified by the federal government in compliance with federal law.
+Depending on the verified response from the federal government, the DL/ID card will be valid for the period of time of the applicant’s authorized stay in the United States or, if there is no definite end to the period of authorized stay, a period of one year from the date of the DL/ID application.